bootdotdev/blog/content/jobs/what-do-computer-scientists-do.md

 * **Hardware Engineer** - Research, design, develop and test new computer systems and components, such as circuit boards and processors
 * **Information Security Analyst** - Monitor an organization’s network for breaches in security, often investigating when breaches do occur
 * **IT Auditor** - They make sure that an organization’s systems and infrastructure run as efficiently as possible
-* **IT Project Manager** - Plan and allocate resources in order to meet an organization’s needs
+* **IT Project Manager** - Plan and allocate resources to meet an organization’s needs
 * **Java Developer** - Develops applications and software with the [Java programming language](https://blog.boot.dev/javascript/)
 * **Network Administrator** - They organize, install and support computer systems for companies
 * **Network Architect** - Plans, designs, and implements data communication networks for a specific organization or company